openhab/openhabian/docs/openhabian-amanda.md

 ## Restore
 ### Restoring a file

-To restore a file, you need to use the `amrecover` command as root.
+To restore a file, you need to use the `amrecover` command as the `root` user.
 Note that since Amanda is designed to restore ANY file of the system, you are required to run `amrecover` as the root user to have the appropriate file access rights.

 `amrecover` sort of provides a shell-like interface to allow for navigating through the stored files.
 Here's another terminal session log to show how a couple of files are restored into a target directory `/server/temp`.

 ```
+  pi@pi:/etc/amanda/openhab-dir $ sudo bash
   root@pi:/etc/amanda/openhab-dir# amrecover openhab-dir
   AMRECOVER Version 3.3.6.
 Contacting server on localhost ...
   220 pi AMANDA index server (3.3.6) ready.